KylieZC/Election_Analysis/README.md

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Below picture shows that the process retrieves the county's total vote count and uses the equation to calculate the vote percentage of each county.
+Followed by the f-string in the next step, so the rate is formatted to one decimal place.

  **Results of each county**
 ![c_vote_percentage](Resources/c_vote_percentage.png)
-Upon picture shows that the process retrieves the county's total vote count and uses the equation to calculate the vote percentage of each county.
-Followed by the f-string in the next step, so the rate is formatted to one decimal place.